tuxxi/OpenBurn-old/README.md

 ## Compiling

-Compiling OpenBurn _should_ be easy on any platform as long as you have the [latest version of the Qt SDK.](https://www.qt.io/download-qt-for-application-development)
+Compiling OpenBurn _should_ be easy on any platform as long as you have the [latest version of the Qt SDK.](https://www.qt.io/download-qt-for-application-development) Note that OpenBurn requires at least Qt5, so you may have to update your Qt installation.

 On Linux/OSX: